Skyppex/arcana/design/Types.md

     FirstAndSecond = First | Second, // value is 0b0011
 }

-// The type can be omitted and will default to the smallest possible integer type using
+// The type can be omitted and will default to using
-// unsinged integers if possible. public flags Foo { // The underlying type here ends up being u8
+// unsinged integers if possible. public flags Foo { // The underlying type here ends up being int
     First, // default value is 0b0000_0001
     Second, // default value is 0b0000_0010
     Third, // default value is 0b0000_0100